junxit/us-congress-bills-115/metadata.md

 - 2018-11-13 — Provides for consideration of H.R.
 6784 under a closed rule, with one motion to recommit allowed.
 Rule also provides for proceedings during the period from November 19, 2018 through November 26, 2018.
 - 2018-11-13 — The House Committee on Rules reported an original measure, H. Rept.
 115-1022, by Mr. Newhouse.
 - 2018-11-13 — The House Committee on Rules reported an original measure, H. Rept.
 115-1022, by Mr. Newhouse.
+- 2018-11-14 — Considered as privileged matter. (consideration: CR H9514-9522)
+- 2018-11-14 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1142.
+- 2018-11-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-14 — On agreeing to the resolution Agreed to by the Yeas and Nays: 201 - 187 (Roll no. 418). (text: CR H9515)
+- 2018-11-14 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 201 - 187 (Roll no. 418).(text: CR H9515)
+- 2018-11-14 — The previous question was ordered without objection.